-Never shy away from letting others know that you are a Type 1 diabetic.
+Never shy away from letting others know that you are a person with type 1 diabetes.

 Locate the medical line

 Most festivals will have an entirely separate screening line for people with medical conditions.
 This will expedite your entry and avoid any confusion with your supplies.
-If for some reason there is not a separate line to get in, immediately inform the security guards that you are diabetic and what supplies you’re carrying.
+If for some reason there is not a separate line to get in, immediately inform the security guards that you are a person with diabetes and what supplies you’re carrying.